-Ten years ago Freerange Press was an idea and a twinkle in the eye of a few young idealist designers.
-It’s been a decade of wonderfully surprising twists and turns.
+Ten years ago Freerange Press was just a twinkle in the eye of a few young idealist designers.
+We started something very small and since then its been a decade of wonderfully surprising twists and turns.
 In 2008 the architect Gerald Melling embraced our enthusiasm and his last architecture book became our first publishing adventure.
 In the years between 2012 and 2015 we became embroiled in the complex and exhilarating task of understanding Christchurch as it recovered from a major disaster.
-We have produced 10 journals covering a wacky range of topics from the commons, feminism, and gardening and violence, and now published over 15 books, and created an academic imprint called Harvest.
+We have produced 10 journals covering a wacky range of topics from the commons, feminism, gardening, violence, have now published over 15 books, and created an academic imprint called Harvest (Fresh scholarship from the field).
 We’ve had several thousand downloads of our journals, and sold over four thousand books.
 In 2012 we got an accountant, appointed a board of directors and set Freerange up as a cooperative business.
 This board has been sailing the boat for the past few years.

 Now, in 2016 we want to Freerange to become a true cooperative, one that helps people to create wonderful, meaningful and beautiful publications and projects together.
-A company that has a group of people that helps imagine and realise amazing things to make and do, and a that uses publishing as a way to address both the problems of, and the beauties in, our world.
+We want to make a company that helps people imagine and realise amazing things together, and that uses publishing as a way to address both the problems of, and the beauties in, our world.

 The first step in this journey is to open up our membership, so that people (like you) can become part of Freerange.
 Below we’ve outlined what that means, and what you get from it.
-But the main point is once you join you become part of our gang, and as a member of our gang YOU get to help decide what our gang is.
+But the main point is once you join you become part of our gang, and as a member of our gang YOU get to help decide what our Freerange is all about.

 A few years ago we did a survey and lots of you said that the thing that most excited you about Freerange was the possibility of meeting and working with other great people.
 This was great feedback and we want to make sure this happens.

 We need a variety of skills that we know you possess – from writing and editing to design, web, business and marketing.
-We are not going to ask too much time of you, but as they say, many hands make light work.
 This is an exciting time in our development with many cool paths we could navigate.
-But we need to decide what we really want as a community to keep developing this thing we have.
+We need to decide what we really want as a community.

 We are also excited about putting the collective through a collaborative ‘’Refactor’’ process which will look at various aspects of what we do, how we do it, who is involved and how we can reward people better for their contributions (including paying people!).
 We will be hosting a discussion with all cooperative members on this process and how the redesign can best meet your needs as a contributor and member and generally amazing person.